-(B) request a formal hearing no later than 20 days after receiving the formal hearing notice from DADS.
+(B) request a formal hearing no later than 20 days after receiving the formal hearing notice from HHSC .

+(c) If the licensee does not accept a modified sanction resulting from an informal review, the hearing notice will be for the original sanction HHSC proposed before the informal review.

-(c) DADS imposes a sanction against a licensee if:
+(d) HHSC imposes a sanction against a licensee if:

-(1) the licensee accepts the decision from DADS to impose the sanction;
+(1) the licensee accepts the decision from HHSC to impose the sanction;

-(2) the administrative law judge upholds the proposed sanction from DADS after the formal hearing; or
+(2) the administrative law judge upholds the proposed sanction from HHSC after the formal hearing; or

-(3) the licensee does not request a hearing within 20 days after receiving the formal hearing notice from DADS.
+(3) the licensee does not request a hearing within 20 days after receiving the formal hearing notice from HHSC .

-(d) A hearing is governed by 1 TAC Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act) and Chapter 91 of this title (relating to Hearings Under the Administrative Procedure Act).
+(e) A hearing is governed by Texas Administrative Code, Title 1, Chapter 357, Subchapter I (relating to Hearings Under the Administrative Procedure Act) and Title 40, Chapter 91 (relating to Hearings, Under the Administrative Procedure Act).

 §555.54.
 Rule or Statutory Violations.

-DADS may impose sanctions listed in §18.57 of this subchapter (relating to Schedule of Sanctions) against a licensee for the following violations:
+The Texas Health and Human Services Commission (HHSC) may impose a sanction listed in §555.57 of this subchapter (relating to Schedule of Sanctions) against a licensee on proof of any of the following grounds :

 (1) the licensee willfully or repeatedly violated a provision of Texas Health and Safety Code, Chapter 242, or a rule in this chapter;

-(2) the licensee willfully or repeatedly acted in a manner inconsistent with the health and safety of the residents of a nursing facility of which the licensee is an administrator;
+(2) the licensee willfully or repeatedly acted in a manner inconsistent with the health and safety of the residents of a nursing facility of which the licensee is a nursing facility administrator (NFA);

 (3) the licensee obtained or attempted to obtain a license through misrepresentation or deceit or by making a material misstatement of fact on a license application;